remlapmot/mrrobust/README.md

 . net install mrrobust, from(https://raw.github.com/remlapmot/mrrobust/master/) replace
 ```

-If you find that `net install` fails with an error message about there being two copies of the package installed run the command below in Stata to delete one of them.
-Also run this command to check for updates:
+If `net install` fails with an error message about there being two copies of the package installed run the command below in Stata to delete one of them:
 ```
 . adoupdate
 ```
+Also run this command to check for updates.

 To uninstall issue in Stata:
 ```